 - An interest in learning how to lead productive and enriching conversations across a diversity of opinions and experiences is essential.

-- Regular Sessions: Fellows meetings will be held on Fridays at 12pm PST/2pm CST/3pm EST.
+Regular Sessions: Fellows meetings are required.
+This year they will be held on Fridays, 12-2pm PST/2-4pm CST/3-5pm EST.